-Then, only a few tens of thousands of years ago, we developed our neocortex or frontal lobes which are our centre of rational thought and maximised utility in our existence.
-It is this third element to our brains that have allowed us to rise above all living creatures on earth due to our social organisation and consequent technological innovation.
+Then, only a few tens of thousands of years ago, we developed our neocortex or frontal lobes, which are our centre of rational thought, and maximised utility in our existence.
+It is this third element to our brains that has allowed us to rise above all living creatures on Earth, due to our social organisation and consequent technological innovation.
 However, the neocortex, however much we like to think otherwise, can be overridden by the lower collective brain functions.
 Thus, each person is but a node in a much larger human organism linked to others by the hormone surges of neurobiological and entanglement theory.

 1.2 Why We Forget

 Notably, when collective impulses take control of us, we have no subsequent awareness or memory after the event that a different part of the brain has been in control.
 This is why we are both individually and collectively unaware of our behaviour patterns unless we use techniques that look objectively at the patterns we create as human civilisations.
 In summary, this non-rational collective is a product of old, deeply ingrained survival traits that are ill-adapted to decision-making in the modern world.

 2.1 The Collective Super-Organism Of Humanity

 The product of our human hardwiring is that collective human behaviour dominates mankind's actions, making us, in essence, a massive, collective super-organism replete with overriding, multiple sub-collective processes.
 These are defined by various collective boundaries such as Super Empire, Religion Empire, Nation, Tribe/Clan and Family Unit.
 These define the boundaries of polarisation and intergroup competition.